Dortmund crash to first defeat against Freiburg in 11 years - RFI

 Czech striker Patrik Schick then doubled Leverkusen's lead on eight minutes.

-Gladbach captain Lars Stindl had a penalty saved just before the break.
+Gladbach lost striker Marcus Thuram with an injury after just 20 minutes, then their captain Lars Stindl had a penalty saved just before the break.

 Leverkusen made it 3-0 after the break when Moussa Diaby hit the net after his shot took a deflection.

-Gladbach lost defender Matthias Ginter with a head injury, then striker Alassane Plea went off after twisting his knee.
+Gladbach also lost defender Matthias Ginter with a head injury, then striker Alassane Plea also went off after twisting his knee.

 Replacement Nadiem Amiri completed the rout with Leverkusen's fourth goal three minutes from the whistle.

+"We let them get the better of us," admitted Gladbach captain Stindl.

-Hertha Berlin left Brazil striker Matheus Cunha out of their match-day squad for their 2-1 home loss to Wolfsburg amid reports the Olympic gold medallist wants to join Atletico Madrid.
+Hertha Berlin omitted Matheus Cunha from their match-day squad for their 2-1 home loss to Wolfsburg amid reports the Brazil striker wants to join Atletico Madrid.

 Hertha took the lead when striker Dodi Lukebakio converted a penalty after the Belgian striker was fouled in the area.

-Wolfsburg fought back with Germany Under-21 international Ridle Baku hitting the bottom corner 16 minutes from time before new signing Lukas Nmecha came off the bench to hit the winner on 89 minutes.
+Wolfsburg fought back as Ridle Baku hit the bottom corner 16 minutes from time before new signing Lukas Nmecha came off the bench to hit the winner on 89 minutes.

 Promoted Bochum earned a 2-0 win at home to Mainz as the hosts scored their first goal in Germany's top flight for more than 11 years.

-The honour went to German-born Filipino forward Gerrit Holtmann, who dribbled through the defence before knocking the ball through the legs of the Mainz goalkeeper.
+The honour went to German-born Filipino forward Gerrit Holtmann, who dribbled past seven defenders before knocking the ball through the legs of the Mainz goalkeeper.

 Bochum had a goal ruled out before Sebastian Polter scored on his debut early in the second half.